wanghaisheng/responsive-landing-page-starter/content/blog/en/create-your-first-chrome-extension-in-javascript-to-hide-your-api-keys.md

 Populate it with the required information as you can see in the code snippet below.

-Let me explain each line step by step.
+Let's look at each line step by step together.

 * `name` is the extension name that will appear on the chrome extensions list.
 * `description` is the description of what your chrome API does.